 7. What sorts of perks are offered?

 Membership in the AAFP is paid for all residents.
-Residents receive a meal card allowance, free parking, yearly continuing medical education funds ($1400 in the past two years), three weeks of vacation plus four days off over at least one of the major holidays each year.
+Residents receive a meal card allowance, free parking, generous yearly continuing medical education funds, three weeks of vacation plus four days off over at least one of the major holidays each year.

-8. Is the University of Vermont/Fletcher Allen Health Care a good institution for residency training?
+8. Is the University of Vermont/UVM Medical Center a good institution for residency training?

 9. Does your program have a Family Medicine Inpatient Service?